-Number of Shares Average Price Per

-Nine Months Ended September 30: Purchased Share
+Nine Months Ended September 30: Number of Shares Purchased Average Price Per Share

-2019 11,946,943 \$ 36.0)1
+2019 11,946,943 \$ 36.01

-2020 2,912,035 \$ 32.7 0
+2020 2,912,035 \$ 32.70

 During the nine month periods ended September 30, 2020 and 2019, certain of our executive officers received common stock in connection with the vesting or settlement of previously-granted deferred equity incentive awards.
 The vesting or settlement of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of common stock from certain of our executive officers equal in value to all or a portion of the estimated amount of such tax.
-In addition, during the nine month period ended September 30, 2020, the Company purchased shares of common stock from certain of our executive officers during the nine month period ended September 30, 2020, the Company purchased shares of common stock from certain of was approximately \$10,000 and \$14,600, respectively.
+In addition, during the nine month period ended September 30, 2020, the Company purchased shares of common stock from certain of our executive officers.
+The aggregate value of all such purchases during the nine month periods ended September 30, 2020 and 2019 was approximately \$10,000 and \$14,600, respectively.
 Such shares of common stock are reported at cost.